What is a Cap Rate?

 Interpreting cap rates is fairly simple.
-A higher cap rate implies high risk while a low cap rate is an indicator of a low investment risk.
-This is the reason why cap rate is such a key factor when it comes to real estate investment in Toronto.
+A higher cap rate implies high risk, while a low cap rate is an indicator of low investment risk.
+This is the reason why the cap rate is such a key factor when it comes to real estate investment in Toronto.

 The Complexity of Cap Rates

 Although the capitalization rate should be easy to interpret, it can also get complex depending on the scenarios and context.
 Luckily, industry observers and brokers are often responsible for sharing cap rate information with customers, building owners, buyers, investors, and lenders.

 When industry observers share cap rates, they are summarized according to product type and location.
 It’s important to note that cap rates may vary from time to time, depending on market factors.

 To have a better understanding, let’s look at some of the factors you should pay attention to while analyzing the cap rate.